imAIgene-Dream3D/BEHAV3D/README.md

 To run BEHAV3D, the following notebooks can be followed:
 - **run_behav3d.ipynb** (Link to ipynb)<br>
     Run the full pipeline of BEHAV3D (including segmentation, tracking and feature extraction).
 Each block can be ran separetly to run the various parts of the BEHAV3D pipeline.
-It requires you to only change the config.yml path to the config you supply
+It requires a metadata.csv that includes the paths to the track .csv, a .tiff with tracked T cells and a .tiff to segmented organoids.
 - **run_behav3d_imaris.ipynb** (Link to ipynb)<br>
-    Run the imaris pipeline of BEHAV3D (using preprocessed imaris statistics files (.csv) and converting it to track input that can be used for BEHAV3D feature extraction.
+    Run the imaris pipeline of BEHAV3D (preprocess imaris statistics files (.csv) and converting it to track input that can be used for BEHAV3D feature extraction.
-    It requires the multiple .csv files.
+    It requires the multiple .csv files and a metadata.csv.

 ### Segmentation and tracking of input data
 BEHAV3D provides an open-source approach to the segmentaion and tracking of time-lapse data.<br>
 This step is ***optional***, as you can also process the data using other software (e.g. Imaris, Fiji)